-The Exercise Science track is designed to equip students with the understanding and skills to pursue careers and graduate programs related to human movement including but not limited to strength and conditioning, cardiac rehabilitation, public health, athletic training, and physical therapy.
+The Kinesiology major offers a track in Exercise Science that is designed to equip students with the understanding and skills to pursue careers and graduate programs related to human movement including but not limited to strength and conditioning, cardiac rehabilitation, and public health.
+This major is also for students who wish to continue their education at a graduate-level in allied health program such as Physical Therapy, Occupational Therapy, Physician Assistant, or Chiropractic.